 At the start of 2015 Miles Smiles moved to the SF bay area and has been performing and teaching circus arts there ever since.
 WEBSITE

-"In honor of Dia de los Muertos (Day of the Dead), They call themselves the Marigold Collective.
-Marigolds are the bright flowers of choice used to help lost souls find their path back to their homes, back to their families.
+"In honor of Dia de los Muertos (Day of the Dead), Hearts of Khyber will dance to the beats of old world drumming to help lost souls find their path back to their homes, back to their families.
 Each member has helped each other discover the way of dance & have thus They have found their calling.
 Dancers from all walks of life will be there to entertain & help pay homage to the different souls that wander during Dia de los Muertos."
 By the way, They would like to invite others... feel free to bring and add mementos for their loved ones to their altar.